 Data may be collected at multiple levels, for example, one of the files contains information about respondents and a separate file contains information about their consumption occasions.
 If this is the case, you can append data across multiple levels by specifying the unit of count.

 Append allows you to add new variables to respondents or cases within a project when information of common respondents is captured in separate data sources.

 - Define sources

 You can append data sources when you create a project for the first time or append to a project that already contains the primary source.
 Regardless, the first step is to upload or connect to the data sources that are required in your project.

-You need to identify the primary or parent source and then select the append option.
+Once loaded, you need to identify the primary or parent source, and using the three-dot menu on the source tile, select the Link option.

-Selecting the append option opens the append data wizard
+Selecting the link option opens the append data wizard

 The first step is to link your sources based on their hierarchy.
 The source you have identified as the primary or parent source appears on the right column of the wizard.
 All other sources appear on the left.

 You need to select each of the secondary sources you want to append to your primary source.
 Once selected, on the right column, you will notice the linking hierarchy of sources.